Deep Vein Thrombosis Treatment in Phoenix, Arizona

 Your vascular surgeon will ask questions about your symptoms and medical history as well as performing a thorough physical examination.

 a.
 Duplex ultrasound to check the flow of blood in the area of the perceived clot.
 A Venograph can also be done by injecting a contrast dye into the vein under x-ray to see where the dye is allowed to pass through.
 The X-ray will show a mapping of your veins and show the area where the contrast dye was unable to pass through.
-Although DVT’s can generally be diagnosed by a duplex ultrasound, venography is another option Western Vascular Institute has available to confirm the diagnosis.
+Although DVT’s can generally be diagnosed by duplex ultrasound, venography is another option Western Vascular Institute has available to confirm the diagnosis.